Locket (film): Plot

 The film revolves around a valuable heritage treasure belonging to a royal dynasty.
 Its heritor Rajasaab is surrounded & slaughtered by his spiteful cousin Tagore Veer Pratap Singh.
-Before dying, Raja Saab entrusts the guardianship of the route map and his heir Rajkumar Anil Pratap Singh to his true blue Diwan Sardarilal.
+Before dying, Raja Saab entrusts the route map and his heir Rajkumar Anil Pratap Singh to his stanch Diwan Sardarilal.
 Diwan makes the map into two pieces and hides it in two identical lockets.
 The first he places to Rajkumar and the second is given to his son Shankar.
 In that chaos, Diwan is clutched by Veer Pratap, Rajkumar is rescued by a few villagers, and Diwan’s daughter Sonia is adopted by a wealthy couple whereas Shankar remains with his mother Lakshmi.

-Years roll by, and Shankar a valiant village guy, arrives in the city to find the whereabouts of his lost sister Sonia.
-Rajkumar / Raja becomes a daredevil ruffian and associates with Veer Pratap as an unbeknownst.
-Destiny befriends Shankar & Raja, Veer Pratap gazes at Shankar‘s caliber and wants to fuse with them.
-So, he schemes, utilizing a dangerous Shalu one that forcibly grabbed into the profession to catch hold of Shankar.
-Afterward, she civilizes him when both fall in love.
+Years roll by, and Shankar a valiant village guy, arrives in the city to find out his long-lasting sister Sonia.
+Rajkumar / Raja is a daredevil ruffian and associates with Veer Pratap as an unbeknownst.
+Destiny befriends Shankar & Raja, and Veer Pratap gazes at Shankar‘s caliber.
+So, to snare him, he triggers Shalu that forcibly grabbed into the profession who civilizes him and they crush.
 Sonia’s beau Inspector Vijay is a diehard to Veer Pratap.
-Raja is acquainted with a girl Sunita who falls for her and turns as an undercover Police cop to seize Veer Pratap.
-Meanwhile, Shankar learns about his father‘s existence through Shalu, so, he becomes a white knight to Veer Pratap, acquires his credence, and also works as a squealer to Vijay.
-Parallelly, Lakshmi in search of Shankar reaches the city when she accidentally meets Sonia and recognizes her through her mole.
-After crossing many hurdles Shankar approaches his father and gets knowledge regarding the treasure map inside his locket.
+Raja endears a girl Sunita and turns as an undercover cop to seize Veer Pratap.
+Meanwhile, Shankar learns about his father‘s existence through Shalu, so, he becomes a white knight to Veer Pratap, acquires his credence, and works as a squealer to Vijay.
+Parallelly, Lakshmi in search of Shankar lands at the city when she accidentally meets Sonia and detects her via her mole.
+After crossing many hurdles Shankar approaches his father and gets knowledge about the treasure map inside his locket.
 Eventually, he detects Raja as the prince by his locket.
-Being cognizant of it, Veer Pratap conspires and abducts Lakshmi & Sonia too.
-At last, Shankar & Raja along with Vijay cease him and safeguard the treasure.
+Being cognizant of it, Veer Pratap abducts Lakshmi & Sonia too.
+At last, Shankar & Raja with Vijay cease him and safeguard the treasure.
 Finally, the movie ends on a happy note with the marriages of love birds.